How do we name organic molecules and account for their isomers?

 What this dot point is asking

-You must name organic compounds systematically and identify their isomers.
+TASC expects you to name organic compounds systematically and to identify and draw their structural and geometric isomers.

 IUPAC naming rules